sventhiel/MOSD_Project/document_workflows.md

 This chapter will give you a intuitive introduction to workflows and why they are so important for scientific work.
 We need a basic knowledge about what a workflow itself is.
 Then we will discuss what provenence in terms of workflows mean.
-We will conclude this chapter by answering and motivatong the question about why we should document workflows
+We will conclude this chapter by answering and motivating the question about why we should document workflows.

 # 1.1 Workflow
 According to the [Oxford Dictionary](https://www.lexico.com/definition/workflow), a